Multivitamins’ effects on lifespan: Growing data for the ongoing debate

 • Experts say that people who are concerned about nutritional deficiencies should eat a well-rounded diet.

 The researchers noted that in 2022, the US Preventive Services Task Force found insufficient evidence for determining MV benefits and harms.
-Studies on MV benefits haven’t been very clear over the years, the researchers say—mostly due to study heterogeneity and the ‘healthy user effect’ or ‘sick user effect.’
+Studies on MV benefits haven’t been very clear over the years, the researchers say—mostly due to study heterogeneity and the "healthy user effect" or "sick user effect."

 For example, one study published in the American Journal of Epidemiology found “no clear decrease or increase in mortality from all causes, cardiovascular disease, or cancer and in morbidity from overall or major cancers among multivitamin supplement users.”[]